Hey everyone, welcome to PT Pioneer. This is your ultimate destination for all things related to the fitness industry.

-This thirst for knowledge will naturally lead you down a path of discovery and competence with the principles and practical applications that govern corrective exercise.
+This thirst for knowledge will naturally lead you toward discovery and competence with the principles and practical applications that govern corrective exercise.

-While a degree isn’t necessary for this field of exercise science, it can be very beneficial to have.
+While a degree isn’t necessary for this field of exercise science, it can be very beneficial.

 Going through a degree program such as my Masters in Kinesiology affords you a hands-on, front-row view of all the protocols, methodologies, and scenarios in which effective corrective exercise works.

-A degree is also a good way to leverage your reputation with the perception of expertise and dedication, the natural benefits of going through the process of getting a degree.
+A degree is also a good way to leverage your reputation with the perception of expertise and dedication, the natural benefits of getting a degree.

-After realizing your calling and securing the relevant credentials, it’s simply a matter of setting up shop or going on the hunt for employment opportunities.
+After realizing your calling and securing the relevant credentials, it’s simply a matter of setting up shop or searching for employment opportunities.

 I have a whole article speaking about the career process of a corrective exercise coach, so be sure to check that out after you’re done here.

 A corrective exercise is a unique approach to fitness.

 Not everyone needs to improve their jump shot or shed 20 pounds of body fat.
 Still, in some way, whether big or small, almost everyone must correct muscle imbalances, deviation, or compensation.